 Unlike many other credit cards, this is probably the most profitable option for redemption.
 Many gift cards are discounted at least 10%, making your cash back go further.
 The more cash you redeem, the larger the discount is.
 For example, you can redeem $40 for a $50 Starbucks gift card, a 20% discount.

 My favorite way to redeem cash back is to put it in your bank account.
 This way, you can do anything you want with the cash.
-I like to redeem this way because I can use it for unusual travel expenses.
+I like to redeem this way because I can use it for unusual travel expenses, investing, or savings.

 Statement credits are the easiest way to redeem cash back.
 If you want to redeem for current purchases, this will credit your account.